nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all food items : `list`

-Shows a list of all food items in McGymmy.
+You can view a list of all food items in McGymmy.

 Format: `list`